pvcraven/joss_whedon/source/buffy/once_more_with_feeling.rst

 * Anya and Xander just got engaged.
 * Dawn recently snuck out of the house to cruise around with some boys that liked her.
 But they were vampires.
+* In a prior episode, Tara's abusive family tried to get her to leave and go back home.
+  The Scooby gang 'adopted' her and made her part of their family.

 From the Episode
 ----------------